About zoning bylaws

 Community benefits charges

-If a municipality passes a community benefits charge by-law, the charge will only apply to buildings that are five or more storeys and have 10 or more residential units.
+In order to implement a CBC, a municipality must develop a CBC strategy, publicly consult on this strategy, and then pass a CBC by-law.
+If a municipality passes a CBC by-law, the charge will only apply to buildings that are five or more storeys and have 10 or more residential units.
 The maximum charge payable in any instance cannot exceed four percent of the value of land being developed.

 Inclusionary zoning

-Inclusionary zoning is a tool that municipalities may use to address their community’s affordable housing needs by requiring that new housing developments of 10 units or more need to include affordable housing units.
-Inclusionary zoning can only be used in protected major transit station areas (lands around stations/stops for rail, subway and certain other forms of transit that are protected by official plan policies ), areas where the community planning permit system is required or as set out by the minister.
-When official plan policies related to inclusionary zoning and zoning bylaws are in place, municipalities can require affordable housing units to be included in residential developments.
-These units would need to be maintained as affordable over a period of time specified by the municipality.
+Inclusionary zoning is a tool that municipalities may use to help address their community’s affordable housing needs by requiring that new housing developments of 10 units or more include affordable housing units.
+Inclusionary zoning can only be used in protected major transit station areas (lands around stations/stops for rail, subway and certain other forms of transit that are protected by official plan policies), areas where the community planning permit system is required by the minister, or in municipalities prescribed by the minister.
+When official plan policies related to inclusionary zoning and zoning bylaws are in place, municipalities can require affordable housing units to be included in residential developments by establishing a set aside rate for IZ units.
+The set aside rate represents the proportion (%) of total units that must be maintained as affordable (and can vary by rental or ownership) These units would need to be maintained as affordable over a period of time specified by the municipality – this is known as the affordability period.

 Site plan control bylaws